ansys/pyfluent/doc/source/api/core/solver/fielddata.rst

       -0.10107055,  0.00970755], dtype=float32)}

-Make a similar request for surface face normals:
+You can call the same method to get the corresponding surface face normals:

 .. code-block:: python